isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-shoes-for-heel-pain-when-walking.markdown

 - Pricey

 ### [2.
 New Balance Men's 990 V4 Heel Pain Sneaker](https://www.amazon.com/dp/B0163GAT78/?tag=p-policy-20)
-New Balance 990 V4 delivers excellent stability that helps to eliminate heel pain while walking or running.
-The shoe is highly versatile and accommodates multiple activities.
+New Balance 990 V4 delivers excellent stability that helps to eliminate heel pain while walking or running.Â  The shoe is highly versatile and accommodates multiple activities.

 The midsole of 990 V4 features ENCAP technology that incorporates a Polyurethane rim and ACTEVA LITE foam.
 These components enhance the durability, stability, and cushioning of the shoe.